1960 World Series: Game 7

 But the Pirates retook the lead with a 5-run eighth inning.
 Gino Cimoli (pinch-hitting for Face) led off with a single, and Virdon hit a ground ball to short for what could have been a double play.
-But the ball instead took a bad hop and hit Kubek in the throat, leaving everybody safe and causing Kubek to leave the game.
-Dick Groat then chased Bobby Shantz (who had entered the game in the third and had pitched five innings, having not pitched more than four in any game during the regular season) with a single to score Cimoli and send Virdon to second.
+But the ball instead took a bad hop and hit Kubek in the throat, leaving everybody safe and knocking the wind out of Kubek.
+He eventually got up, and game footage showed him arguing with manager Stengel, seemingly insisting he was ok to stay in the game.
+He was eventually coaxed off the field and replaced.
+He was taken to a hospital and kept overnight for observation due to concerns surrounding his trachea swelling up and thus, causing difficulty breathing.
+Back on the field, Dick Groat then chased Bobby Shantz (who had entered the game in the third and had pitched five innings, having not pitched more than four in any game during the regular season) with a single to score Cimoli and send Virdon to second.
 Jim Coates relieved Shantz and got Skinner out on a sacrifice bunt, which moved the runners up.
 Nelson followed with a fly ball to right, and Virdon declined to challenge Maris' throwing arm.
 Coates then got two quick strikes on Roberto Clemente and was a strike away from getting the Yankees out of their most serious trouble of the afternoon, when Clemente hit a Baltimore chop towards first; first baseman Skowron and Coates both tried to get to the ball at the same time, and Clemente's speed forced Skowron to just hold the ball as Coates could not make it to first base in time to cover.
 The high chopper allowed Virdon to score, cutting the Yankee lead to 7–6.
-Hal Smith, who had replaced Smoky Burgess at catcher after being pinch-ran for by Joe Christopher followed with a three-run home run to give the Pirates a 9–7 lead.
+Hal Smith, who had replaced Smoky Burgess at catcher after being pinch-run for by Joe Christopher followed with a three-run home run to give the Pirates a 9–7 lead.
 Game 4 loser Ralph Terry relieved Coates and got the last out.